Galactic Civilizations IV

 Galactic Civilizations IV is a 4X turn-based strategy video game developed by Stardock for Microsoft Windows.
 It features standard 4X space gameplay such as colonizing a galaxy, engaging in space combat, and discovering new technology and alien species.
 As the fourth entry in the Galactic Civilizations series, the game adds an artificial intelligence assistant, a scoring system, and a larger galaxy organized into multiple sectors of tile-based maps.
 The game entered early access in 2021, promising to learn from other 4X games including Stellaris, Endless Space, and Distant Worlds.

-Upon its release in April 26, 2022, Galactic Civilizations 4 received mixed reviews from game journalists.
+Upon its release on April 26, 2022, Galactic Civilizations 4 received mixed reviews from game journalists.
 A few positive reviewers felt the game was enjoyable despite its lack of novelty, while more critical reviews compared it unfavorably to its contemporaries in the genre.

 Gameplay

 Galactic Civilizations 4 is a 4X space turn-based strategy game, and the fourth game in the Galactic Civilizations series.
 Like other 4X space games, players explore a galaxy, colonize planets, engage in space combat, and discover new technology and alien species.
 To make this edition of the series more accessible, the game introduces an artificial intelligence assistant called Space Clippy.
 This is the first game in the series to expand the galaxy to multiple sectors of tile-based maps, with sectors connected by space highways.
 Players initiate combat by moving their fleets to the same tile as enemy fleets.
 Players win the game by accumulating points, as a reflection of the player's success across military and non-violent achievements.
 The game has been frequently compared to other 4X space games, especially Stellaris.